 It goes without saying that the most important elements of a product catalog are the products.
 People browse product catalogs in order to see what’s new on the market.
 If they see something that they enjoy, they might be willing to make a purchase.
 An online product catalog allows you to facilitate that purchasing process, and here’s how.

 When you create your product catalog in Flipsnack, you have the option of adding product tags.
 What are they?
 Product tags are interactive elements that you can place in your publication.
-They help you provide more information about the product such as description, price, call to action.
+They help you provide more information about the product, such as description, price, and call to action.
 You can also add up to 3 images per product tag, but the most important feature is that you can include the URL where the product can be bought from.
 If you don’t have a domain for your website or blog, you can purchase a common domain (.com domain) so you can brand your flipbook links.

 Why is this important?
 Because it allows the customer to buy products directly from the catalog.
 It simplifies the buying process.
 Instead of having to visit the website and search for the product, the customer is a few clicks away from making the purchase.
 The product tag provides extra information, helps the buyer save time, it is useful all around.